knative/docs/install/Knative-with-GKE.md

 ## Post installation

-After your Knative installation is running, there are some additional steps that you may want to complete to be able to use Knative for publicly available services.
+After your Knative installation is running, there are some additional steps that you might want to complete to be able to use Knative for publicly available services.

 - [Assign a static IP address](gke-assign-static-ip-address.md)